-BlockPI Network officially launched on October 25th, 2022.
+BlockPI Network Alpha-net officially launched on October 25th, 2022.
 Compared to Testnet, it is a more stable version and ready for production environments.
-You will be able to enjoy the high-quality service on Ethereum Mainnet, Klaytn Mainnet Cypress, Klaytn Testnet Baobab and Polygon Mainnet.
-And more chains are coming!
+You will be able to enjoy the high-quality service on dozens of chains (Supported Networks and Advanced Features).
 For more information, please refer to BlockPI Medium article.

 BlockPI Network aims to provide high-quality, robust, and efficient RPC service.
 To avoid the single-point failure and limitation of scalability, the network is designed to be a distributed structure with expandable working nodes.
 This page introduces the detailed roles and the service mechanisms of the BlockPI Network.

 BlockPI Network architecture